rust-lang/rust/src/doc/rustc-dev-guide/src/name-resolution.md

 The name resolution is a separate pass in the compiler.
 Its input is the syntax tree, produced by parsing input files.
 It produces links from all the names in the source to relevant places where the name was introduced.
-It also generates helpful error messages, like typo suggestions or traits to import.
+It also generates helpful error messages, like typo suggestions, traits to import or lints about unused items.

+A successful run of the name resolution (`Resolver::resolve_crate`) creates kind of an index the rest of the compilation may use to ask about the present names (through the `hir::lowering::Resolver` interface).

 The name resolution lives in the `librustc_resolve` crate, with the meat in `lib.rs` and some helpers or symbol-type specific logic in the other modules.